 Even one dollar makes a difference.

-The current statistics on Covid-related hunger are shocking.
-And hunger is hitting kids the hardest.
-According to the Brookings Institute‘s analysis of the most recent USDA food security survey: “By the end of April, more than one in five households in the United States, and two in five households with mothers with children 12 and under, were food insecure.
+According to the Brookings Institute‘s analysis of the USDA food security survey: “By the end of April 2020, more than one in five households in the United States, and two in five households with mothers with children 12 and under, were food insecure.
 In almost one in five households of mothers with children age 12 and under, the children were experiencing food insecurity.”
 (Emphasis added.)

 Defined by Brookings, “Food insecurity occurs when a household has difficulty providing enough food due to a lack of resources.”
 This one-in-five-households rate is three times higher than in 2008, during the Great Recession’s height.